Harold G. Hoffman: Involvement in Hauptmann case

 Hoffman drew further controversy on October 16, 1935, when he made a dramatic visit to the death row cell of Bruno Hauptmann, awaiting execution for the kidnapping and murder of Charles Lindbergh Jr. Hoffman believed Hauptmann had not acted alone, and claimed to hope to convince the convict to reveal his conspirators.
 He urged the other members of the New Jersey Court of Errors and Appeals, the state's highest court, to visit Hauptmann.

 Just before Hauptmann's scheduled execution in January 1936, Hoffman granted him a thirty-day reprieve (while declaring he held no position on Hauptmann's guilt) and ordered the state police to reopen the investigation.
-During that time, Hoffman gained further disrepute when detective Ellis Parker conducted an independent investigation in which Parker kidnapped and coerced Paul Wendel, a Trenton attorney, into confessing to aiding Hauptmann.
+During that time, Hoffman gained further disrepute when detective Ellis H. Parker conducted an independent investigation in which Parker kidnapped and coerced Paul Wendel, a Trenton attorney, into confessing to aiding Hauptmann.

 Hoffman attempted to grant a second reprieve, but it was blocked.
 Hoffman said he would not grant another reprieve and Hauptmann was executed on April 3, 1936.